8BitKyanii/HBM-s-Nuclear-Tech-GIT-1.18.2/README.md

 ### Compilation Instructions

 If you want to be on the razor's edge of things instead of just cutting edge, you can also compile your own versions of the mod.
+(Note from 8-Bit: What kind of metaphor is that?!)

 1. Fetch the source code